rstudio/education.rstudio.com/content/blog/2020-07-19-teaching-the-tidyverse-in-2020-part-4-when-to-purrr/index.markdown

 ## Summary

-Moral of the story
+I think I can summarise this post on "when to purrr?" in three bullet points:

--   There are many ways of getting to the answer
+-   There are many ways of getting to the answer.
--   Some likely need more scaffolding than others
+-   Some ways likely need more scaffolding than others.
--   It's worth considering how much of `purrr` fits into your introductory data science curriculum
+-   It's worth considering how much of `purrr` fits into your introductory data science curriculum.

 ------------------------------------------------------------------------